webprogramming260/startup-example/README.md

   - retrieving vote status
 - **DB/Login** - Store users, choices, and votes in database.
 Register and login users.
 Credentials securely stored in database.
 Can't vote unless authenticated.
 - **WebSocket** - As each user votes, their votes are broadcast to all other users.

+## Specification Deliverable

+For this deliverable I did the following.

+- [x] I completed the prerequisites for this deliverable (Git commit requirement)
+- [x] Proper use of Markdown
+- [x] A concise and compelling elevator pitch
+- [x] Description of key features
+- [x] Description of how you will use each technology
+- [x] One or more rough sketches of your application.
+Images must be embedded in this file using Markdown image references.

 ## 🚀 AWS deliverable